egil/Benchmark.Blazor/README.md

 - Get the number of render cycles performed by the `BenchmarkRenderer` through `BenchmarkRenderer.RenderCount` property.
 - Get any unhandled exception thrown during rendering via the `BenchmarkRenderer.UnhandledException` property.
 This is reset at the beginning of calls to `BenchmarkRenderer.Render()` and `BenchmarkRenderer.SetParametersAsync()`.

+# Contributions and suggestions

+Any contributions or suggestions are very welcome.
+I have no experience with benchmark.net, so help setting up sample tests are very welcome expecially.